gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

-# x86 Assembly Project Template
+# x86/x64 Assembly Project Template

-This is a template for creating x86 assembly projects using the MASM assembler.
+This is a template for creating **x86 and x64 assembly projects** using the MASM assembler.
 It is configured for use with Visual Studio Code and supports building, executing, and debugging your assembly code with ease.

 ## Features

+- **Supports x86 and x64 Assembly**: Easily switch between 32-bit and 64-bit assembly projects.
 - **Great for Bigger Projects**: Automatically assemble all `.asm` files in the `src` directory and all subdirectories.
 - **Debugging**: Full debugging support using MSVC.
 Set breakpoints, step through code, and inspect registers.
 - **Build Shortcut**: Quickly build your project using build shortcuts (default `Ctrl+Shift+B`).